Red yucca

 - Is Red yucca good for the Colorado Front Range?

-- Yes.
-Red yucca is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Red yucca is a well-suited shrub for Colorado's Front Range.

 - How big does Red yucca get?